How to Launch Your Cybersecurity Career with Impactful Internships

 Interns often land full-time roles within the same company, especially in industries like:

-• Healthcare: Organizations like Mayo Clinic and GE Healthcare need experts to secure patient records.
+- Healthcare: Organizations like the Mayo Clinic and GE Healthcare need experts to secure patient records.

 Participating in events like DEF CON or the Cybersecurity Challenge UK often leads to internship offers.